CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Introduction

 Recently, Large Language Models (LLMs) have seen great success in the field of software engineering~\cite{LLM4SESurvey}.
 They have become invaluable tools for software developers and engineers with their ability to generate code and automate tasks.
-In particular, LLMs have been shown to be useful for automated program repair, where LLMs generate patches to fix faulty programs~\cite{zhang2024systematic,li2025hybrid,hossain2024deep,xia2023automated,campos2025empirical,orvalho2025counterexample}.
-In the field of access control, LLMs have been shown to be successful in synthesizing policies from natural language descriptions~\cite{jayasundara2023sokaccesscontrolpolicy,vatsa2025synthesizingaccesscontrolpolicies,1269406,EnforcingAccessControlLLMS}.
+In particular, LLMs are useful for automated program repair, where LLMs generate patches to fix faulty programs~\cite{zhang2024systematic,li2025hybrid,hossain2024deep,xia2023automated,campos2025empirical,orvalho2025counterexample}.
+In the field of access control, LLMs are successful in synthesizing policies from natural language descriptions~\cite{jayasundara2023sokaccesscontrolpolicy,vatsa2025synthesizingaccesscontrolpolicies,1269406,EnforcingAccessControlLLMS}.
 However, their applicability in the context of repairing access control policies has yet to be explored.

 In this work, we take the first step towards leveraging Large Language Models for access control policy repair.
-Given a faulty or misconfigured access control policy and access control requests which must be allowed or denied by the policy, our approach repairs the policy so that it correctly classifies the given set of requests.
+Given a faulty or misconfigured access control policy and access control requests that must be allowed or denied by the policy, our approach repairs the policy so that it correctly classifies the given set of requests.
 We implement our approach in a tool called CloudFix and showcase its effectiveness in repairing AWS IAM access control policies.
 Additionally, we curate the first policy repair dataset for cloud access control policies and make it publicly available for future research endeavors.
-Specifically, we make the following key contributions: \begin{itemize} \item We automate the access control policy repair process using an LLM-driven Fault-localization-guided approach. \item We present the first integration of LLMs with SMT-based formal verification for repairing access control policies; \item We experimentally show that our fault-localization techniques enable LLMs to repair faulty policies. \item We release the public dataset for cloud policy repair and make the source code for CloudFix available on GitHub. \end{itemize} The paper is organized as follows.
-In Section~\ref{sec:overview} we provide the overview access control policies and the policy repair problem.
-In Section~\ref{sec:meth} we introduce CloudFix.
-In Section~\ref{sec:dataset} we describe how we curate a dataset to evaluate CloudFix.
-In Section~\ref{sec:experiments} we experimentally validate CloudFix.
-In Section~\ref{sec:discussion} we discuss our findings.
-In Section~\ref{sec:related} we discuss the related work.
-In Section~\ref{sec:conclusion} we conclude our paper.
+Specifically, we make the following key contributions: \begin{itemize} \item We automate the access control policy repair process using an LLM-driven Fault Localization guided approach. \item We present the first integration of LLMs with SMT-based formal verification for repairing access control policies; \item We experimentally show that our Fault Localization techniques enable LLMs to repair faulty policies. \item We release the public dataset for cloud policy repair and make the source code for CloudFix available on GitHub.